- MA Sound (Design)

 The project will allow you to develop your own individual and original research area, through your practice.
 The exact nature of this work will be negotiated with the module leader.
 You’ll be able to use it to develop a body of practical work which will serve as a substantial portfolio for the next stage in your career.

-The assessment is majorly based around practical coursework, with the aim to build an extensive portfolio of sound design and post production work.
+Assessment is mainly based on practical coursework, with the aim to build an extensive portfolio of sound design and post production work.
 Practical coursework is typically supported by a written commentary or evaluation.
 The Research Methodology and Context module is assessed through a more substantial written paper.

 You can use the course to develop an individually-tailored portfolio of skills.
 This will equip you for the current employment landscape, where a combination of traditional audio post production roles are required alongside broader practice in sound, music and other media.